About Our Lab

 Training Period: 2012-2017

-Current Position: Research Fellow, Cardiovascular Research Institute, Mass Gen Hospital
+Current Position: Research Fellow and Physician, Cardiovascular Research Institute, Mass Gen Hospital

 Safiyyah N. Ziyad, PhD